 Under normal conditions, with flow steering disabled, the default receive buffer will receive all traffic coming off the wire that's destined for that Host (or broadcast/multicast).
 This means that the kernel driver and user applications may be seeing traffic that isn't relevant.
-To reduce the load on the kernel and application, we can filter traffic using the ExaNICs onboard flow steering capability of the Cisco Nexus SmartNIC (formerly ExaNIC).
+To reduce the load on the kernel and application, we can filter traffic using the onboard flow steering capability of the Cisco Nexus SmartNIC (formerly ExaNIC).

 Note that traffic that has been steered to a non-default buffer will no